-- A. Commercial General Liability The AGENCY shall maintain Commercial General Liability insurance at a limit of not less than \$500,000 each occurrence.
-Policy shall not contain any endorsement(s) limiting or excluding coverage for Contractual Liability, or Cross Liability. - B. Sexual Abuse and Molestation The AGENCY shall maintain coverage for Sexual Abuse and Molestation at a limit of not less than \$250,000 each occurrence.
-Coverage may be provided by endorsement to the Commercial General Liability policy. - C. Business Automobile Liability The AGENCY shall maintain Business Automobile Liability at a limit of liability not less than \$500,000 each accident for all owned, non-owned and hired automobiles.
+- B. Sexual Abuse and Molestation: The AGENCY shall maintain coverage for Sexual Abuse and Molestation at a limit of not less than \$250,000 each occurrence.
+Coverage may be provided by endorsement to the Commercial General Liability policy. - C. Business Automobile Liability: The AGENCY shall maintain Business Automobile Liability at a limit of liability not less than \$500,000 each accident for all owned, non-owned and hired automobiles.
 In the event the AGENCY does not own any automobiles, the Business Auto Liability requirement shall be amended allowing the AGENCY to agree to maintain only Hired & Non-Owned Auto Liability.
-This amended requirement may be satisfied by way of endorsement to the Commercial General Liability, or separate Business Auto coverage form. - D. Worker's Compensation Insurance & Employers Liability The AGENCY shall maintain Worker's Compensation & Employers Liability in accordance with Chapter 440, Florida Statutes. - E. Additional Insured The AGENCY shall endorse the COUNTY as an Additional Insured with a CG 2026 Additional Insured Designated Person or Organization endorsement, or its equivalent, to the Commercial General Liability.
-The Additional Insured endorsement shall read "Palm Beach County Board of County Commissioners, a Political Subdivision of the State of Florida, its Officers, Employees and Agents." - F. Waiver of Subrogation The AGENCY hereby waives any and all rights of Subrogation against the COUNTY, its officers, employees and agents for each required policy.
-When required by the insurer, or should a policy condition not permit an insured to enter into a pre-loss agreement to waive subrogation without an endorsement to the policy, then the AGENCY shall agree to notify the insurer and request the policy be endorsed with a Waiver of Transfer of rights of Recovery Against Others, or its equivalent.
-This Waiver of Subrogation requirement shall not apply to any policy, which specifically prohibits such an endorsement, or which voids coverage should the AGENCY enter into such an agreement on a pre-loss basis. - G. Certificates of Insurance Prior to execution of this Contract or within forty-eight (48) hours of a request by the COUNTY, and at least five (5) days prior to the expiration of any required coverage, the AGENCY shall provide to the below address a signed Certificate(s) of Insurance evidencing that all of the insurance coverage required by this Contract are in full force and effect.
-Said Certificate(s) of Insurance shall include a project description, and, to the extent allowable by the insurer, include a minimum thirty (30) day endeavor to notify due to cancellation (ten (10) days for non-payment of premium) or non-renewal of coverage.
-The Certificate Holder shall read:
+This amended requirement may be satisfied by way of endorsement to the Commercial General Liability, or separate Business Auto coverage form. - D. Workers' Compensation Insurance & Employer's Liability: The AGENCY shall maintain Workers' Compensation & Employer's Liability in accordance with Chapter 440 of the Florida Statutes. - E. Waiver of Subrogation: Except where prohibited by law, the AGENCY hereby waives any and all rights of Subrogation against the COUNTY, its officers, employees and agents for each required policy except Professional Liability.
+When required by the insurer, or should a policy condition not permit an insured to enter into a pre-loss agreement to waive subrogation without an endorsement, then the AGENCY shall notify the insurer and request the policy be endorsed with a Waiver of Transfer of Rights of Recovery Against Others, or its equivalent.
+This Waiver of Subrogation requirement shall not apply to any policy that includes a condition to the policy specifically prohibiting such an endorsement or voids coverage should the AGENCY enter into such an agreement on a pre-loss basis. - F. Certificates of Insurance: On execution of this Contract, renewal, within forty-eight (48) hours of a request by the COUNTY, and upon expiration of any of the required coverage throughout the term of this Contract, the AGENCY shall deliver to the COUNTY or COUNTY'S designated representative a signed Certificate(s) of Insurance evidencing that all types and minimum limits of insurance coverage required by this Contract have been obtained and are in force and effect.
+Certificates shall be issued to: